 Using A Rangefinder – Pros and Cons

-Lenses like the Voigtlander 50mm f1.5 are calibrated at f1.5, and when you stop down the focus can shift slightly.
+Lenses like the Voigtlander 50mm f1.5 are calibrated at f1.5, and when you stop down, the focus can shift slightly.
 People often make a bigger deal about this than it is, because as you stop down, you also increase your depth of field so it’s sometimes a self-correcting problem.
-But if you want absolute precision, sometimes focus can change slightly between f1.4 and f2.8 where depth is still very shallow.
+But if you want absolute precision, sometimes focus can change slightly between f1.4 and f2.8, where depth is still very shallow.

-The Rangefinder is really nice when you’re shooting at higher apertures where focus peaking would just show everything peaking.
+The Rangefinder is nice when you’re shooting at higher apertures where focus peaking would just show everything peaking.
 In these situations the rangefinder still allows you to see where the center focus position should be to really get accurate focus.

 Ergonomics

 Ergonomics is not great with these cameras.
-Some people love it, but it is what it is, you are carrying around a beautiful brass brick.
-It’s not super comfortable to hold for long hours, since there is no grip or anything.
+Some people love it, but it is what it is: you are carrying around a beautiful brass brick.
+It’s not super comfortable to hold for long hours since there is no grip or anything.

 It takes a while to get used to and once you do it’s not so bad, but never amazing.